giantswarm/docs/src/content/reference/gsctl/create-cluster.md

 ---
-title = "gsctl Command Reference: create cluster" description = "Detailed documentation on how to create a new cluster using the 'create cluster' command in gsctl." date = "2019-12-19" type = "page" weight = 20
+title: "gsctl Command Reference: create cluster"
+description: "Detailed documentation on how to create a new cluster using the 'create cluster' command in gsctl."
+date: "2019-12-19"
+type: page
+weight: 20
 ---

 # `gsctl create cluster`